ManojBhat61/MPI/README.md

-HelloWorld MPI program written in C.
+These are some of my MPI programs written in C.